Hughshine/PolyCert-Codegen/README.md

 # Installing dependencies

-The Coq development requires Coq version 8.7.2 and OCaml between 4.05.0 and 4.07.1 and may not work with newer versions of Coq and OCaml.
+The Coq development requires Coq version 8.13.2 and OCaml between 4.05.0 and 4.13.1.

 You will need the bundled version of the Verimag Polyhedra Library, which you can get with:
 ```bash